boccileonardo/dagster-demo/README.md

 - Antitrust masking (only for competition data) is applied via dynamic views too, with a CASE ..
 WHEN logic that selects either the masked, or the real column depending on record age.

 #TODO: Use a data quality library to run dq checks in silver
+#TODO: think about partition inheritance at gold layer from previously partitioned assets

 Demo should include retailers that:
 - Send data via web UI/SFTP/Sharepoint to landing zone.